Huge media shake-up: TV3 owner cuts 130 jobs, Stuff sold to CEO Sinead Boucher for $1

 Pattrick Smellie: Has Nine told the government that Stuff is on borrowed time?

-As well as its TV arm MediaWorks owns a number of radio stations including The Rock, Morefm and The Edge.
+As well as its TV arm MediaWorks owns a number of radio stations including The Rock, More FM and The Edge.

 All New Zealand's major media companies have been struggling even before Covid-19, but the lockdown has also taken its toll by slashing advertising budgets.